Benzoyl Peroxide vs Salicylic Acid

-These 2 treatments work on the skin slightly different:
+These 2 treatments work on the skin slightly differently:

-- Benzoyl peroxide (BP) works by killing bacteria (it breaks down on contact with the skin, creating oxygen) (Source)
+- Benzoyl peroxide (BP) works by killing bacteria and drying skin.

 - Salicylic acid (SA) works by dissolving oil and dead skin cells.
 It has the ability to penetrate and clear out pores.

-Benzoyl Peroxide vs Salicylic Acid - The Benefits and Downsides of Each
+Benzoyl Peroxide vs Salicylic Acid: Benefits and Downsides of Each

 Benzoyl Peroxide Benefits: